xlnl/project-one-tetris/README.md

 ## Concept: About Tootris

-Tootris is another take of the game Tetris, in which the players must fill up all the rows to gain a score and minimize the amount of pieces they have on the game board.
+Tootris is another take of the game Tetris, in which the players must fill up a row to gain a score and minimize the amount of pieces they have on the game board.
 This involves strategy and technique as the pieces are randomized and set to automatically go down as the game starts.

 ### Technologies Used